 By 2023, the goal shifted to demonstrating that TikTok could meet its competitors head-on while staying true to its playful, creator-first ethos.
 We invested in polished production and interactive environments that blended education, inspiration, and entertainment, positioning TikTok as a serious partner for brands and creators without losing the authenticity that drives its appeal.
 In 2024, we leaned into refinement, using data-driven learnings and community insights to streamline the experience.
 The result was a confident, minimalist approach that focused on substance over spectacle, proving that TikTok had matured from a breakout disruptor into a platform that knows its audience and its cultural power, delivering an activation that resonated deeply without unnecessary complexity.

 In 2020, TikTok had planned a bold and immersive SXSW pop-up experience, but the pandemic forced us to cancel just days before execution, setting an unexpected tone for the years ahead.
 The following year, in 2021, we pivoted entirely to a virtual format, creating digital programming that kept us connected to creators and brands while live events around the world remained on pause.
 By 2022, there was a clear mandate: our return to SXSW had to make a statement.
 This was our first official physical presence at the festival, and it needed to not only reintroduce TikTok but also cement it as a cultural force at the intersection of entertainment, creativity, and community.
-Every design choice, activation, and programming decision was crafted to make up for lost time and deliver an unforgettable experience that reflected both the resilience of our brand and its transformative influence during a period of global change.
+What you could clearly begin to see is that in our design choices, activation, and programming decisions was an attention to detail and a desire for impact.
+The visual toolkits were crafted to make up for lost time and deliver an unforgettable experience that reflected both the resilience of our brand and its transformative influence during a period of global change.

 In 2022, TikTok made its presence felt at SXSW in a way that was impossible to ignore.
 We entered the space not as a disruptor but as an integral part of the creative ecosystem, with an activation centered on showcasing TikTok as the entertainment platform of the future.
 The Hotel Van Zandt and it's in house restaurant Geraldine's became our headquarters, a carefully curated environment where brands, creators, and thought leaders could experience the magic of TikTok beyond the screen.
-From panels during the day to an after hours night market, the space was flexibly used across different market segments throughout the day.
+From panels during the day to an after hours night market, the space was flexibly used across different market segments throughout the day with our design canvas spread throughout the space.

 The programming was designed to immerse brands into the creator economy, demonstrating how TikTok wasn’t just a space for advertising, it was a cultural accelerator.
 One of the key pillars of the activation was Creators Like Us, a marquee session that offered an unfiltered look at the human side of digital influence.
 This wasn’t about statistics or case studies; it was about showing how TikTok’s creators shape conversations, move markets, and drive storytelling in ways traditional media never could.